cake-build/website/input/docs/fundamentals/aliases.md

 Order: 10
-Title: Script Aliases
+Title: Aliases
-Description: Convenience methods for Cake scripts
+Description: Convenience methods for using in Cake builds
 ---

-Cake supports something called script aliases.
-Script aliases are convenience methods that are easily accessible directly from a Cake script.
+Cake supports something called aliases.
+Aliases are convenience methods that are easily accessible directly from a Cake build.
 Every single [DSL method](/dsl) in Cake is implemented like an alias method.

 :::{.alert .alert-info}
 See [Reference](/dsl) for a list of available aliases.